gwtar/FreeXorg/README.md

 nitrogen and done but on wayland it was depended on how the developer manage the wallpapering on their wayland WM, ok just that sorry for bad english

+and I ALSO like how the xorg ecosystem

+you just need the base display server in this case xorg and just add a bunch of nice things on top of it to make a Window Manager, like dwm, xanmod and etc

+but on wayland you NEED to write your own wm from scratch because in the end
+# wayland was just a set of rule

+ok thats it bye lolz

 - gwtar